dice-group/IndEL/README.md

 ## Further Development Plan
 During the creation of IndEL, we identified that a significant number of entities are missing in the Indonesian Wikidata.
 This observation highlights the limited range of entries in Indonesian Wikidata, particularly in comparison with its counterparts in other languages.
 To address this, our improvement plan includes expanding the linkage of entities in IndEL to other knowledge bases, such as BabelNet, DBpedia and YAGO.
 Additionally, we recognize another challenge posed by the magnitude of IndEL.
 To address this, we plan to enrich the dataset by incorporating additional NEs from other Indonesian NER benchmark datasets.

+## Contact
+If you have any questions or feedbacks, feel free to contact us at ria.hari.gusmita@uni-paderborn.de or ria.gusmita@uinjkt.ac.id